Moddakir-App/ModdakirSDK-Android/README.md

 ##  Getting Started
 These instructions will help you setup, integrate and run your project integrated with our SDK.
+**Note: The minSdkVersion should be 23 for supporting the 16KB Page Size**

 ##  Integration Steps